 - User Since

-I've now run the proposed patch on a GNU/Linux system where the kernel's RNG is initialized but /proc/sys/kernel/random/entropy_avail shows numbers below 100, and i can confirm that 3072-bit RSA key generation takes roughly 1.6 seconds.
-(20 sequential keygen operations took 32s)
+I've now run the proposed patch on a GNU/Linux system where the kernel's RNG is initialized but /proc/sys/kernel/random/entropy_avail shows numbers below 100, and i can confirm that 3072-bit RSA key generation takes roughly 0.8 seconds: 20 sequential default --quick-keygen operations (each creating two secret keys) took ~32s.

 Here is another example of users doing sketchy things to try to "fix" this process: